How to get a Thai Driving License in Bangkok ?

 You can use your Thai Driving License to drive in the Kingdom but also in all the countries of the ASEAN.

-But for that you need to get your 5 years Thai Driving License first then go to the Department of Land Transport to ask for your international driving license.
+But for that you need to get your 5 years Thai Driving License first then go to the Department of Land Transport to ask to get an international driving license.

 That international driving license is valid 1 year.